ThinkingBeyond/BeyondQuantum-2026/Rui Qian Khor and William Arms-Roberts/README.md

 ## Motivation

 Optimization problems are commonplace in real-life, with broad applications in areas such as marketing, finance, and engineering.
 Many of these optimization problems can be formatted as a Max-Cut problem.
-Finding an exact solution becomes exponentially more difficult as the complexity of the graphs increase however, meaning that only approximate solutions can be found for graphs above a certain complexity.
+Finding an exact solution to these max-cut problems becomes exponentially more difficult as the complexity of the graphs increase however, meaning that only approximate solutions can be found for graphs above a certain complexity.
 QAOA offers a potential alternative to the classical apporiximation algorithms and could have the potential to surpass the effectiveness of classical approximation ratios if QAOA is able to effectively scale to the complexity of modern day application of the Max-Cut problem.

-To
+## Methods

+We randomly generated graphs with 10, 16, and 20 nodes, with each number of nodes having 3 instances with 3, 4, and 5 connections on each node.
+To measure the solution quality of the QAOA and SG algorithm we implemented a brute force algorithm that found the optimal cut of each graph, comparing it to the output of both the QAOA and the SG algorithm.
+Additionally we measured the number of two-qubit gates in each circuit that was created and average them across the 30 tests we ran of each graph to get an accurate idea of the average number of circuits needed to run the QAOA.

 ## Results

 ## Implications and Conclusion